First Year Experience

 Each year, Gwynedd Mercy University selects one book that all members of the University community are encouraged to read.
 All first-year students are given a copy of the book and should read it before starting class in the fall.
 The book is incorporated into the FYE classes.

-Have you received your copy of this year's common reading book, The Curious Incident of the Dog in the Night-time?
+Have you received your copy of this year's common reading book, Jacob's Oath?
 If not, stop by the Campbell Solution Center to get your free copy!

 As part of our alcohol prevention program, Gwynedd Mercy University expects each member of the first-year class to complete AlcoholEdu for College – an online, non-opinionated, science-based course taken by hundreds of thousands of students each year.
 Whether you drink or not, AlcoholEdu will empower you to make well-informed decisions about alcohol and help you better cope with the drinking behavior of your peers.